seyon99/Assembly-Graphics/README.md

 # B58_Project

-This is my CSCB58 project, with several bugs that I call features.
+This is a spaceship game built using MIPS assembly language for CSCB58.